jcourtois/ac-chef-tutorial/README.md

 1. the bundler gem is installed
 2. the mysqld service is running
 ### Add Another Platform
- Will this work on other Operating Systems?
+ Will this work on other operating systems?
-A good chef cookbook should be platform independent.
+A good chef cookbook should be platform-independent.
 That is why each resource has multiple providers.
 The correct provider is selected for the platform.
 Serverspec tests can also be written so that they are platform independent.
 Test-kitchen allows you to test your cookbook against multiple platforms at once.
 ### Exercise 5: Add Another Platform
 Add a second platform to your `.kitchen.yml` file.
 Use `bento/centos-7.1`.
 Run `kitchen test -c` to converge and test CentOS and Ubuntu concurrently.
 ### Troubleshooting